 STATEMENT OF INTENT

-(WHEN THIS RECOMMENDED STANDARD IS FINALIZED, IT WILL CONTAIN THE FOLLOWING STATEMENT OF INTENT:)

 The Consultative Committee for Space Data Systems (CCSDS) is an organization officially established by the management of its members.
 The Committee meets periodically to address data systems problems that are common to all participants, and to formulate sound technical solutions to these problems.
 Inasmuch as participation in the CCSDS is completely voluntary, the results of Committee actions are termed Recommended Standards and are not considered binding on any Agency.

 This Recommended Standard is issued by, and represents the consensus of, the CCSDS members.
 Endorsement of this Recommendation is entirely voluntary.
 Endorsement, however, indicates the following understandings: